sinewalker/sinewalker.github.io/blog/2017/speeds.md

 They should be calibrated to the *actual speeds we can (or are allowed to) travel*.

-If my cars speedo went from 0 to 35m/s in 1m/s increments with heavy marks at 5m/s, it would be perfect.  (yes, I'd like a dail as well as numbers for the speed: studies prove it's much easier for a human to read it)
+If my cars speedo went from 0 to 35m/s in 1m/s increments with heavy marks at 5m/s, it would be perfect.

 European cars would probably want to calibrate to 50m/s, and super cars might want to go to 100m/s I guess.
 Because, you know, super cars&hellip; Dicks.